 What if none of those time slots are usually convenient to me because of other regular commitments?

-This is the first time we are running Z-Crits, so will try different things to see what works best for most registrants.
-If none of the time slots offered for the first session work for you because of regular commitments, email us.
+Z-Crits is a new project, so we will try different things to see what works best for most registrants.
+If none of the time slots offered for this session work for you because of regular commitments, email us.
 If there is enough demand for Z-Crits to take place at different time we will try and accommodate in future sessions.

 How will I know if I’ve been selected to participate?

 You will receive an email confirming your participation one week before the session is due to take place.
 In this email you will be assigned to a breakout group and provided information on how to join the Zoom meeting.
 You may find it easier to open a free Zoom account in advance of the Z-Crit taking place, as you will have to confirm your email address.

 Why is there a selection procedure and on what basis are artists selected to participate?

 Crit sessions become unwieldy with too many participants so it’s necessary to limit the numbers of artists in each session.
 Places will be allocated first come, first served on the basis of the most popular time slot.
 Half the places will be for London based artists because of the regional focus of Artquest, due to our funding from Arts Council England’s London office.
 Other spaces will be allocated elsewhere in the UK and from around the world.

 Who else will be participating in the crit?

 Crits will be attended by artists at different stages of their career, working in different media.
 Smaller breakout groups will be made by matching artists with similar concerns, areas of interest in their practice, and media.
 You will be asked to indicate areas of interest / media when you apply.